docker/docs/ee/dtr/user/manage-repository-events.md

 ## View List of Events

+As of DTR 2.3, admins were able to view a list of DTR events [using the API](https://docs.docker.com/datacenter/dtr/2.3/reference/api/#!/events/GetEvents).
+DTR 2.6 improves on that feature by showing a permission-based events list for each repository page on the user interface.
 To view the list of events within a repository, select the **Activity** tab.
 You should see a paginated list of the latest events based on your repository permission level.
 By default, **Activity** shows the latest `10` events and excludes pull events, which are only visible to repository and DTR admins.
    * If you're a repository or a DTR admin, uncheck "Exclude pull" to view pull events.
 This should give you a better understanding of who is consuming your images.
    * To update your event view, select a different time filter from the drop-down list.